moazmaksod/LabWise/docs/LabWise_design.md

 ●	Navigation: Home, Dashboard, Settings, Logout, Menu, Back, Forward.
 Icons will typically be sized at 24x24 pixels for primary actions and 16x16 pixels when used inline with text or in dense tables.
 They will inherit the color of their parent text element by default, ensuring they integrate seamlessly into the UI's color and typographic system.15

 1.4.
-Component Library: The Building Blocks of LabFlow
+Component Library: The Building Blocks of LabWise

 The component library is the practical implementation of the design system, providing a definitive specification for every reusable UI element.
 This approach ensures that a button, a text field, or a data table looks and behaves identically everywhere it appears.
 This consistency is vital in a complex system, as it makes the user interface predictable and reduces the cognitive load on the user, allowing them to focus on their critical tasks rather than on deciphering the UI.1 The following table details the specifications for a selection of core components, serving as a contract between the design and development teams to eliminate ambiguity and ensure a high-quality, robust implementation.
 Component Name	Visual Mockup / States	Color Tokens	Typography Style	Usage Notes	Accessibility Notes